webplatform/docs-wpd/GSoC/index.md

 '''Knowledge Prerequisite:''' HTML, CSS, JS, back-end language of choice, testing methodology. '''Skill level:''' medium to high.

 '''Mentor:''' Doug "shepazu" Schepers <schepers@w3.org>, Tobie Langel <tobie@w3.org>

+===HTML Editing API Shim===
+'''Brief explanation:''' The current state of editing functionality in the browser, such as ''execCommand'' and ''content-editable'', are not interoperable, not extensible, and not efficient.
+This results in multiple editing scripts being deployed over the web.
+A shim that works across browsers, efficiently and logically, could serve as the basis for a modern specification, and would be useful for WebPlatform.org's editing experience.

+'''Expected Results:''' A modern shim to edit HTML, and maybe SVG and CSS.
+It would manage content selection, undo and redo, wrapping content in new elements (or removing wrapping elements), and providing an incremental diff for the content to update remotely through XHR.

+'''Knowledge Prerequisite:''' HTML, JS, APIs. '''Skill level:''' medium to high.

+'''Mentor:''' Doug "shepazu" Schepers <schepers@w3.org>, Robin Berjon <robin@w3.org>, Dave Raggett <dave@w3.org>

+===Modern DMS===
+'''Brief explanation:''' Most Documentation Management Systems are clumsy and built of custom components, so they suffer from project rot and disorganization.
+A better solution is a DMS/CMS that uses off-the-shelf components connected together.
+The server infrastructure would be NodeJS, with a Git-based storage system allowing for transcluded articles and compilations, an HTML Editing JS shim for editing, [http://www.elasticsearch.org/ elasticsearch] for searching, and other individual components to complete the system.

+'''Expected Results:''' A reliable, component-based, simple, FOSS DMS/CMS for WebPlatform.org, which will serve as a model for other similar projects.

+'''Knowledge Prerequisite:''' HTML, JS, APIs. '''Skill level:''' medium to high.

+'''Mentor:''' Doug "shepazu" Schepers <schepers@w3.org>